-One aspect of Hamaspik Medicare's utilization management function is to coordinate the care of select hospitalized members who are enrolled in specific health benefit programs.
+One aspect of Hamaspik Medicare's care management and utilization management functions are to coordinate the care of select hospitalized members who are enrolled in specific health benefit programs.
 The goal is to not only ensure that the member receives the appropriate level of care while in the hospital and experiences a smooth transition to appropriate post-discharge services (e.g., home care and case and disease management programs.